bokkypoobah/TopSecrets/README.md

 ##### Randomness

 Use your hardware wallet to generate your BIP-39 mnemonic seed phrase in preference to using the `Generate` button in this Shamir39 tool.
 This will reduce any risks in case of vulnerabilities in the random number generation process using this Shamir39 tool.

+##### Algorithm Not Standardised

+The Shamir39 tools does not use a standardised algorithm and there is no alternative implementation.

+When splitting important keys using this tool, remember to keep several "backups" of this offline Shamir39 devices.

+The main backups are copies of your offline Shamir39 MicroSD card.

+Having the Raspberry Pi hardware backup is slightly important, as you can use your MicroSD card in any readily available Raspberry Pi Models B and 4 series.

+Also keep good documentation as you may only access this very infrequently.

 ##### Hope And Pray